Settlement Over Illegal Promotion Case Resolved by SEC

-Professional pugilist Floyd Mayweather and DJ Khaled, a music producer, have come to a settlement with the US Securities and Exchange Commission (SEC) over charges related to the promotion of an Initial Coin Offering (ICO).
+Professional pugilist Floyd Mayweather and music producer DJ Khaled have come to a settlement over illegal promotion with the US Securities and Exchange Commission (SEC).
+The charges relate to their promotion of an Initial Coin Offering (ICO).

-The financial regulator, which accused the pair of failing to “disclose payments made in return for the promotion of token sales,” has announced that the charges have been settled.
+The financial regulator accused the pair of failing to disclose payments made for promoting token sales.
+The SEC announced that the charges have now been settled.

-Mayweather promoted Centra Tech’s ICO on his social media accounts saying, “Get yours before they sell out, I got mine…” he also received $100,000 as payment for the promotion.
+Mayweather promoted Centra Tech’s ICO on his social media, saying, “Get yours before they sell out, I got mine…” He was paid $100,000 for this promotion.

-As for DJ Khaled, he was paid $50,000 by Centra Tech in return for calling the ICO a “Game Changer” on his Twitter feed.
+DJ Khaled was paid $50,000 by Centra Tech to call the ICO a “Game Changer” on Twitter.

 The SEC later launched a civil action lawsuit against Centra Tech, alleging that the company was a fraudulent set-up.
 The SEC went further to accuse the founders, Robert Farka and Sohrab Sharma, of enticing investors with “false” promises of groundbreaking financial products.
 According to the SEC, the co-founders “created fictional executives with impressive biographies, posted false or misleading marketing materials to Centra’s website, and paid celebrities to tout the ICO on social media.”
 Farka and Sharma were later on arrested.

 Even though Mayweather and Khaled did not admit to the charges by the SEC, they have, however, agreed to the settlement.
-A breakdown shows that Mayweather will pay a $300,000 penalty, a prejudgment interest of $14,775, and $300,000 in disgorgement – also referred to as alleged profits obtained illegally.
+The settlement over illegal promotion includes Mayweather paying a $300,000 penalty, a prejudgment interest of $14,775, and $300,000 in disgorgement – also referred to as alleged profits obtained illegally.

 DJ Khaled is also not better off.
 He has agreed to pay $2,725 in prejudgment interest, a $100,000 penalty, and $50,000 in disgorgement.